Fukushima Prefecture is rich in nature and has an abundance of hot springs! 3 recommended hot springs and inns

 (c) Fukushima Prefecture Tourism and Products Association

-Higashiyama Onsen, located close to Tsuruga Castle, one of Fukushima Prefecture's most famous tourist destinations, is the perfect base for sightseeing.
-Surrounded by magnificent nature, the four waterfalls of Amefuritaki, Harataki, Mukaitaki, and Fushimi-ga-taki are famous as the four great waterfalls of Higashiyama.
-The water quality of Higashiyama Onsen is a sulfate spring, which is said to be good for rheumatic diseases and chronic skin disorders.
+Higashiyama Onsen, located close to Tsuruga Castle, a representative tourist spot in Fukushima Prefecture, is the perfect base for sightseeing.
+Surrounded by magnificent nature, it is home to four famous waterfalls known as the Higashiyama Four Great Waterfalls: Amefuri Falls, Hara Falls, Mukai Falls, and Fushimi Falls.
+The hot spring water of Higashiyama Onsen is a sulfate spring, said to be beneficial for rheumatic diseases and chronic skin diseases.

 Popular inn in Higashiyama Onsen "Shosuke no Yado Taki no Yu"